learn-co-curriculum/react-changing-state/README.md

 ### State vs Props

-At this point you might wonder when to use `props` and when to use `state`, but there is a good rule of thumb when laying out your application's architecture:
+At this point you might wonder when to use `props` and when to use `state`, but there is a good rule of thumb when laying out our application's architecture:

-* Use `state` for adding interactivity to your component:
+* Use `state` for adding interactivity to our component:

     A dropdown menu for example can be in an `expanded` or `collapsed` state, a modal dialog can be `open` or `closed`.

-* Move your state "up":
+* Move the state "up":

     In our blog example, the `BlogPost` component could also "manage" its own state by doing a separate XHR request.
 Nevertheless, this isn't an elegant